dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1038: Fair penalties should not hinder business innovation.
+### T1038: Penalties should be fair and not stifle innovation.

 |Support|
 |---|